How balance transfer limits work

 How your credit limit affects the balance transfer amount

-Your credit limit, or the amount of money you are allowed to borrow, comes into play when transferring a balance from one credit card to another.
+The credit card's credit limit, or the amount of money you are allowed to borrow, comes into play when transferring a balance from one credit card to another.

-If you intend to consolidate debt from multiple accounts onto a single card using a promotional offer, you may not be able to transfer the entire outstanding amount because your credit limit is not high enough.
 Should this happen to you, you can still transfer as much of your outstanding balance as possible to take advantage of the low interest rate and work towards paying it off.
 If a balance remains on the old card, there are options for dealing with that.

 What is a balance transfer limit?